-- Date of entry in the books of accounts of the recipient, or - Date of payment
+- Date of entry in the books of accounts of the recipient; or - Date of payment.

-(D) Tax Invoice for incomplete services due to Cessation: [Sec 31(6)]
+(D) Tax Invoice for incomplete services due to Cessation [Sec 31(6)]

-In a case where the supply of services ceases under a contract before the completion of the supply of such service, the invoice shall be issued at the time when the supply ceases and such invoice shall be issued to the extent of the supply made before such cessation.
-Due tax on such services shall also be remitted.
+In a case where the supply of services ceases under a contract before the completion of such service, the invoice shall be issued at the time when the supply ceases and such invoice shall be issued to the extent of the supply made before such cessation.
+Tax due on such services shall also be remitted.

-(E) Tax Invoice for Banking and Insurance Company: [Proviso to Rule 47]
+(E) Tax Invoice for Banking and Insurance Company [Proviso to Rule 471